Jason Marsh: Death penalty for Tsarnaev may seem a punishment that can bring closure, but research shows it's not that simple

 Their position is supported by scientific research.
 While it’s easy to understand why people would seek the harshest punishment possible after a terrible crime, studies cast doubt on whether harsh punishment in general, and capital punishment in particular, actually brings the relief and peace of mind the victims deserve.

-published in the Journal of Personality and Social Psychology found that people who were taken advantage of financially by someone else thought they would feel better if they exacted revenge.
+A 2008 study published in the Journal of Personality and Social Psychology found that people who were taken advantage of financially by someone else thought they would feel better if they exacted revenge.
 In fact, punishing the offender actually made them feel worse, apparently because meting out a punishment caused them to think about the offender more and dwell on the negative incident.

 They didn’t feel as bad when someone else did the punishing for them — but even then, they felt no better than people who didn’t pursue punishment at all.